 – Green Valley Recreation: I-19 and frontage road cleanup, and other periodic volunteer opportunities.
 Contact: Melanie Stephenson, firstname.lastname@example.org

 -AZ Trees Please: Gabriel Davila, (520) 603-9014 or email@example.com- This organization has many adopted several sites throughout the community.

 Court-ordered Community Service:

 Note: Most projects take place throughout the community, not at Tucson Clean & Beautiful’s office.
-We are not able to supervise individual court-ordered community service nor provide verification letters or signature on forms for individual volunteer service hours.
-If you are volunteering with an existing project, please ask the group leader to provide verification letters or sign your community service form.
+We are not able to supervise individual court-ordered community service, nor provide verification letters or sign forms for individual volunteer service hours.
+If you are volunteering with an existing project above, please ask the group leader to provide verification letters or sign your community service form.

 For other individual community service opportunities, consider contacting our friends at Habitat for Humanity, the Community Food Bank, Tucson Parks & Recreation, and other agencies that can offer community service opportunities with on-site supervision.
 United Way of Tucson and Southern Arizona may also be able to provide contact information for other agencies regularly accepting court-ordered community service.
 Some of the groups listed above as welcoming volunteers may also welcome court-ordered community service.

 For more information, email firstname.lastname@example.org or call (520) 837-6834.